balesgreen/SoftGL/README.md

   **SoftGL is my first project in C++ using the OpenGL library**

- over time, I will share with you my projects with OpenGL and C++.
+ Over time, I will share with you my projects with OpenGL and C++.
 I hope you enjoyed this project and can inspire my studies to create yours too!

 References links:
 <br>